 Martyn Brabbins graciously agreed to become the President of FCMG in October 2015.

-Brabbins’ extensive discography ranges from Romantic to contemporary repertoire, with over 50 recordings for Hyperion Records alone, notably of Elgar, Walton and Tippett.
-He won the Gramophone Award for Birtwistle Mask of Orpheus with the BBC Symphony (NMC), the Cannes Opera Award for Korngold Die Kathrin with the BBC Concert Orchestra (CPO), and the Grand Prix du Disque for his recording of Jonathan Harvey Wagner Dream.
+Brabbins’ extensive discography ranges from Romantic to contemporary repertoire, notably of Elgar, Walton and Tippett.
+He has recorded nearly 150 CDs to date, with over 60 recordings for Hyperion Records alone, including prize-winning discs of operas by Korngold, Harrison Birtwistle and Harvey.
+He has received two Gramophone Awards, one for Birtwistle Mask of Orpheus with the BBC Symphony (NMC), and another in 2021 for Pickard chamber works with the Nash Ensemble (BIS); also the Cannes Opera Award for Korngold Die Kathrin with the BBC Concert Orchestra (CPO), and the Grand Prix du Disque for his recording of Jonathan Harvey Wagner Dream.
+Birtwistle Mask of Orpheus with the BBC Symphony (NMC), the Cannes Opera Award for Korngold Die Kathrin with the BBC Concert Orchestra (CPO), and the Grand Prix du Disque for his recording of Jonathan Harvey Wagner Dream.

 For more information on Martyn click here.